rails/rails/guides/source/testing.md

   end
 end
 ```
+#### Screenshot Helper

+The [`ScreenshotHelper`](https://api.rubyonrails.org/v5.1.7/classes/ActionDispatch/SystemTesting/TestHelpers/ScreenshotHelper.html) is a helper designed to capture screenshots of your tests.
+This can be helpful for viewing the browser at the point a test failed, or
+to view screenshots later for debugging.

+Two methods are provided: `take_screenshot` and `take_failed_screenshot`.
+`take_failed_screenshot` is automatically included in `before_teardown` inside
+Rails.

+The `take_screenshot` helper method can be included anywhere in your tests to
+take a screenshot of the browser.

 #### Taking It Further

-The beauty of system testing is that it is similar to integration testing in
-that it tests the user's interaction with your controller, model, and view, but
+The beauty of system testing is that it is similar to [integration testing](testing.html#integration-testing) in that it tests the user's interaction with your controller, model, and view, but
 system testing is much more robust and actually tests your application as if
 a real user were using it.
 Going forward, you can test anything that the user
 themselves would do in your application such as commenting, deleting articles,